choishingwan/PRSice/docs/command_detail.md

     File contains SNPs to be excluded from the analysis.
     Mutually exclusive from `--extract`

+- `--chr-id`

+    Try to construct an RS ID for SNP based on its chromosome, coordinate, effective allele and non-effective allele.

+    For example, c:L-aBd is translated to:
+    `<chr>:<coordinate>-<effective><noneffective>d`

+    This ID will always be used to represent SNPs on the target file, whereas for the base file, we will still prefer to use the column provided in the `--snp` parameter.
+SNPs in base file will only be represented by the `--chr-id` if the RS ID is not provided.

 - `--extract`

     File contains SNPs to be included in the analysis.